If you would like more information on any of the clubs listed here, please email our Recreation Department by clicking here.

 Ocean Hills Dance Troupe

-The Ocean Hills Dance Troupe offers many forms of dance: jazz, theatre dance, tap, Hawaiian and even belly dancing.
+The Ocean Hills Dance Troupe offers many forms of dance: jazz, theater, tap, Hawaiian and even belly dancing.
 Excellent teachers not only teach the troupe new dances in all these categories but also help shape performance pieces to show them off.
-Whether your interest lies in a swaying hula or a swinging soft-shoe, you'll find something to love here.
+Twice every other year the troupe dons elaborate costumes and showcases their skills in an extravaganza of tap, jazz, belly, theater, and Hawaiian dancing.
+Whether your interest lies in a swaying hula, a swinging soft-shoe, or just having fun, you'll find something to love here.
 Why not shuffle off to the Ocean Hills Dance Troupe website?

 Pull out your scissors, watercolors, stamps and paper and join the newest club at OHCC.
 Papercrafting offers residents a chance to express their talents in card making, journaling and scrapbooking.
 Classes are presented to demonstrate various techniques such as mixed-media, stamping, embossing and more.
 This is a fun and friendly group of talented residents.
-You can access their website here: Papercrafting Club
+For more information, tear into the Papercrafting Club website.

 Pet Lovers Club